Characters: Doctor Who Classic Series Companions

 - Nerves of Steel: An adventurous Time Lady like her picked them up really quickly after jousting against the Daleks.

 - Plot Hole: Her regeneration scene, written by Douglas Adams, is one of the series' most infamous ones.
 Basically, Romana shows up in Princess Astra's body and clothes and announces that she's regenerating for no reason whatsoever.
 When the Doctor scolds her for copying someone else's body, she merrily cycles through a series of different bodies until settling on the Astra look permanently.
-This type of regeneration contradicted just about everything in the series, was never explained in any way, and was never heard from again.
+This type of regeneration contradicted just about everything in the series, was never explained in any way on TV, and was never heard from again.

 - Reasonable Authority Figure: The Big Finish audios see her becoming the Lady President of Gallifrey — which was eventually confirmed as canon in "The Day Of The Doctor", although only in tiny print in the background of a scene.